lensesio/stream-reactor-dockers/README.md

 **Pre 2.0.0**

-Pior releases use the Lenses CLI .The Lenses CLI is included in the base connect image.
+Prior releases use the Lenses CLI .The Lenses CLI is included in the base connect image.
 This will run and configure the Connect properties files.
 Setting the `SECRETS_PROVIDER` variable determines how to retrieve the values.
 Either `env`, `vault` or`azure`.